HouzuoGuo/laitos/doc/Web service: program health report.md

 ## Tips
 Make sure to choose a very secure URL for the endpoint, it is the only way to secure this web service!

-The health report serves very well as a health check URL if a load balancer needs it.
+The service endpoint serves very well as a health check URL, if your advanced load balancer setup needs it.

-Be aware that expired/incorrect API credentials will still produce a HTTP 200 OK response, because technically it is a fault of configuration that has to be manually corrected.